How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Galvanized & Gorgeous: Rustic Touches That Travel Well

-I started swapping out plastic bins and storage with galvanized metal trays, utensil holders, and wall buckets.
-These little rustic touches gave my camper decor that worn-in farmhouse character I love.
+Swap out plastic bins and storage with galvanized metal trays, utensil holders, and wall buckets.
+These little rustic touches will give camper decor that worn-in farmhouse character.

-Lightweight and durable, galvanized pieces work great in small campers because they’re both functional and aesthetic.
+Lightweight and durable, galvanized pieces work great in small campers because they’re both useful and nice to look at.

-I even found a mini galvanized sink cover that doubles as counter space.
-It’s one of my favorite RV camper interior design hacks—practical with just the right amount of rustic charm.
+Find a mini galvanized sink cover that doubles as counter space.
+This is a good RV camper interior design hack.
+It is good for use with the right amount of rustic charm.

 Vintage Florals Meet Gingham Dreams